WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 At Barnby Road Academy safeguarding is taught within our RSHE provision which follows the JIGSAW programme and is taught throughout the whole school at appropriate age-related levels.
 As a school we:

 • Take all reasonable measures to ensure any risk of harm to children’s welfare is minimised

 • Take all appropriate actions to address concerns about the welfare of a child, working to local policies and procedures in full working partnership with agencies

 • Ensure robust child protection arrangements are in place and embedded in the daily life and practice of the school

 • Promote safe practice and challenge unsafe practice

-• Ensure that procedures are in place to deal with allegations of abuse against teachers and other staff including volunteers (DfE Keeping Children Safe in Education 2019 Part Four Pages 53 to 64), and the NSCP Local Inter-agency Procedures
+• Ensure that procedures are in place to deal with allegations of abuse against teachers and other staff including volunteers (KCSiE 2020, Part Four Pages 56 to 68), and the NSCP local inter-agency procedures

 • Provide first aid and meet the health needs of children with medical conditions